lukakostic/marksmol/README.md

 ## My small and simplified version of HTML, called marksmol

-Still need to add includes, multiple language versions, options and a visual studio code extension
+Still need to add includes and dynamic generation.

+Maybe will add conditionals, error handling, multiple language versions, options and a visual studio code extension.

-Its static atm (run a script to generate .html) but i have plans for a client side dynamic generator
+Its static atm (run a script to generate .html) but i have plans for a client side dynamic generator.

 ## How is it better than vanilla HTML ?